pugjs/pug-attrs/README.md

 - `runtime`: callback that takes a runtime function name and returns the source code that will evaluate to that function at runtime
 - `format`: output format; must be `html` or `object`

-`attrs` is an array of attributes, with each attribute having the form of `{ name, val, escaped }`. `val` represents a JavaScript string that evaluates to the value of the attribute, either statically or dynamically.
+`attrs` is an array of attributes, with each attribute having the form of `{ name, val, mustEscape }`. `val` represents a JavaScript string that evaluates to the value of the attribute, either statically or dynamically.

 ```js
 var compileAttrs = require('jade-attrs');